Origins Of A Wedding Band

 Different Isn’t Always A Bad Thing

 It is nice to have a wedding ring and engagement ring that match.
 However, it is not always possible to buy a matching set.
 It is perfectly fine to have two different rings, as they are two separate rings for two separate reasons.
-Some people prefer having dissimilar rings and other times they can complement each other for instance a solitaire would look nice with a wedding band with diamond shoulders.
+Some people prefer having dissimilar rings and other times they can complement each other.
+For instance, a solitaire would look nice with a wedding band with diamond shoulders.

 Be True To Your Own Style

 Don’t feel obliged to pick a plain wedding ring just because it’s tradition.
 Look at unique accents and interesting details in case they appeal to you even more.
-Remember: your wedding ring should match your personality, no one else’s.
+Remember: your wedding ring should match your personality, no someone else’s.
 It is also going to be on your finger everyday, you want to choose something that you will like ten years from now or longer.

 Diamonds Are Not Only For Women

 Once you’ve chosen the wedding ring, consider placing a few diamonds (or other precious gemstones) into the ring.
 Diamond-set wedding rings are a popular choice, largely because they provide a beautiful backdrop for engagement rings.
 Of course, diamonds aren’t just for the girls.
 Consider a single diamond or coloured stone in the groom’s ring, too.
 This is becoming increasingly popular.